instructors guide

 instructor headshot

-Choose a photo that feels professional, warm, and approachable.
+Choose a photo that feels professional / shows you as an artist, and is warm, and approachable.
 Consider a photo in your studio or creative environment.

 Best Practices: